How to Keep Your Highlights When Coloring Hair

 Apply color to your front hairline and at the natural part in your hair.

 Next, at the back of your head, apply a small amount of color to your roots.
 Work your way down one section in rows that are roughly 1/4 inch apart.
 Continue until the section is complete.
 Give your roots a good massage to fully saturate them with color.

 Repeat this process on the other back section of your head.
 Then, repeat on the front sections.

-- Rinse: Slip on a new pair of gloves and rinse the color from your hair until the water runs clear.
+- Rinse: Put on a new pair of gloves and rinse the color from your hair until the water runs clear.
 Then wash your hair with nourishing shampoo and conditioner to lock in and preserve your fresh, beautiful color.

 Check out the latest Stunning Blonde Hair Color Ideas from Madison Reed to find your next inspiration!